Federation Trail

-The Federation Trail is a 23 km shared use path for cyclists and pedestrians, which mainly follows the heritage-listed Main Outfall Sewer through the western suburbs of Melbourne, Victoria, Australia.
+The Federation Trail is a 28 km shared use path for cyclists and pedestrians, which mainly follows the heritage-listed Main Outfall Sewer through the western suburbs of Melbourne, Victoria, Australia.
 There are three bridges spanning across major arterial roads, as well as button-activated traffic light crossings at most other major road-trail intersections.

 For safety reasons, cyclists are no longer allowed to ride on the metropolitan section of the Princes Freeway (or any other urban freeway).
 The Federation Trail therefore is the preferred alternative route.
 West of Werribee, where the Federation Trail ends, Geelong-bound cyclists may use the freeway shoulders, as it is then considered a rural freeway.

 The trail was officially opened on 22 October 2006.

 In 2010 work started on extending the trail from Millers Road to Williamstown Rd.
 Completion of stage 1 of the VicRoads Truck Action Plan should see the trail finally connected from Williamstown Road to the Hobsons Bay Coastal Trail on Hyde Street.
 In March 2011, work on the extension stopped completely, due to a change of government and troubles with funding and design of the bridge to Fogarty Avenue.
 Thirteen hundred metres of concrete path had been built which lay idle until November 2014, when the bridge was completed.

 In November 2014, VicRoads announced that the trail has been extended from Millers Road to Fogarty Avenue in Yarraville with the completion of the 124 m Brooklyn Bridge over the Brooklyn freight line.
 The next two stages include extending the trail to Williamstown Road and Hyde Street.

+In December 2025, with the opening of the West Gate Tunnel, the trail has been extended another 2 kilometres to finally complete the link to the Hobsons Bay Coastal Trail and thus the Yarra River after the opening of the new elevated path parallel to the West Gate Bridge finishing at Hyde Street at the boundary of Spotswood and Yarraville.
+This includes ramps and bridges over Williamstown Road and the Werribee/Williamstown railway corridor and an exit towards Hall Street in Spotswood and a bridge across Stony Creek.
+This connects with Bay Trail West, the Westgate Punt, Shepherd Bridge and the Dixon Veloway through Hyde Street.

 An interactive map of the trail as well as others in the Melbourne area is available from the 'External Links' section in this article.